Togimaro/atom-language-mocodo/README.md

 ## Install

-Install the package `language-mocodo` in Atom (Preferences->Packages) or Atom's package manager from a shell:
+Install the package `language-mocodo` in Atom (Settings->Install) or Atom's package manager from a shell:

 ```bash
 $ apm install language-mocodo